Pogayo/nd00333-capstone/README.md

 ## Model Deployment
 I deployed the Automl model by first registering it then creating an ACI instance for it.
+The [deploy environment details can be found here](deploy_environment/conda_dependencies.yml)

 To query the endpoint in a python environmnet see sample code below:
 	```